tsturtz/taylorsturtz-dot-com-v2/src/pages/env-config/index.md

 ---
 For applications that are developed locally and deployed to multiple server environments (staging, production, etc.), environment variables are essential.
 Common uses are conditionally executing code based on environment flags or storing base URLs for APIs with matching environments.

-You may also want to store specific values in environment variables for security reasons. *This is critical in server-side code, but may also be useful on the client-side if you do not want to commit certain values to source code, for example.* 🚨**But of course, never store secret/sensitive information in client-side code.**
+You may also want to store specific values in environment variables for security reasons. *This is critical in server-side code, but may also be useful on the client-side if you do not want to commit certain values to source code, for example.* **But of course, never store secret/sensitive information in client-side code.**

 > #### This guide assumes some stuff
 > **You have Node.js and a package manager such as npm or yarn installed.**
 >
 > **You're using webpack (with or without React).**
->> You can of course [define environment variables in Angular](https://theinfogrid.com/tech/developers/angular/environment-variables-angular/) but the process is a bit different than what is explained below.
-You can [define environment variables in Vue](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code) as well and even though Vue uses webpack -- it's very **frameworky** about how to do things.
+>> You can of course define [environment variables in Angular](https://theinfogrid.com/tech/developers/angular/environment-variables-angular/) but the process is a bit different than what is explained below.
+You can define [environment variables in Vue](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code) as well and even though Vue uses webpack -- it's very **frameworky** about how to do things.
 >
-> **You're are able to manage your environment variables on the server.**
+> **You're are able to manage your server/deployment configuration.**
->> Whether you're building your app directly on the server or using a CI service such as [Travis CI](https://docs.travis-ci.com/), [CircleCI](https://circleci.com/docs/), or [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) (where you'll need to configure deployment steps), you'll need to know how to set your environment variables per environment.
+>> Whether you're building your app directly on the server or using a CI service such as [Travis CI](https://docs.travis-ci.com/), [CircleCI](https://circleci.com/docs/), or [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), you'll need to know how to set your environment variables per environment.

 👍 Let's get into it...